How to Buy Cardano UK – Beginner’s Guide

 So, to buy Cardano with Bitcoin, all you have to do is purchase some Bitcoin through your chosen crypto exchange (or utilise the Bitcoin you already have).
 Then when you go to buy Ada, you can choose to use your Bitcoin balance to fund the purchase.
 Usually, this process incurs a small fee through the spread, which can vary depending on which crypto exchange you use.

 Buying Cardano Safely

 Similar to when buying any other asset, you must ensure you invest in Cardano safely in order to protect your capital and your personal details.
 The most important thing to keep in mind when buying Cardano is to use a trustworthy broker to facilitate your investment.
-Ideally, you will want to utilise a broker that is regulated by the Financial Conduct Authority, such as eToro.

 Risks of Buying Cardano in the UK